 Drink Holders – I was a little disappointed in the drink holder.
 It is too shallow to hold a standard water bottle, but it works well for soda in a thermos cooler.
 There is room for keys and other necessities as well.

 Large Mesh Windows – Nelly is very much a Mama’s girl.
-These windows allow ventilation as well as letting her see me at all times.
+These windows allow ventilation and let her see me at all times.

 Storage Basket – Although the storage basket isn’t huge, it is big enough for my purposes.
 I can also put items behind Nelly if needed.